kalekundert/bind_dna/notebook/20190723_confirm_cis_display_with_fluorescent_protein/confirm_cis_display_with_fluorescent_protein.rst

   which may explain why shuffling CIS does not have a strong effect.

   Without Rho in the reaction, it makes some sense that maybe RNAP gets stuck on the pause site and fails to release.
-The ribosome definitely has a stop codon, so it would be more surprising if it failed to release.
+This doesn't explain why shuffling oriR seems to release RNAP, though.

   It may be prudent to try adding Rho to my IVTT reactions, to see if this helps release my protein from the trancsription/translation machinery.
 One